The 2020 CWRU SOM Education Retreat has been cancelled.

 Pamela B. Davis, MD, PhD, Dean, Case Western Reserve University School of Medicine

-Concurrent Skill Development Workshops
+Concurrent AM Workshops

 Please register for one workshop.

 Workshop 1: Academic Promotion Strategies for Clinician-Educators: A Hands-on Workshop

 This hands-on interactive session will help educators understand principals of academic promotion, identify and understand specific requirements, and achieve, track, and effectively document activities that “count” towards promotion.

 Nicole Deming, JD

 Faculty development (FD) programs and offerings are prevalent across academic institutions; however, faculty report they are unable to engage in and/or attend these initiatives due to time limitations and other competing priorities.
 Therefore, it is imperative that we provide robust and timely FD opportunities to address these constraints.
 Several institutions have recently adopted the practice of using the Snippet format to provide short, concise FD delivered within pre-existing meetings/activities.
 These Snippets last for 15-20 minutes and chunk content into a single topic/objective—hence, Faculty Development on the fly.
 The Snippets can be used to develop educators in a variety of content areas.
 The aim of this workshop is to provide participants with the skills and tools they can use to transform their current teaching practices into easily consumable and flexible FD.
 Participants will walk away with a FD product that can be delivered within their own setting.

 Workshop 3: Taking the Edge Off: An Approach to Cognitive Errors, Biases, and Clinical Reasoning Education